ChristopherA/Lists-of-High-Signal-Low-Noise-Links/ImmunityCredentials-VerifiableClaims-COVID19.md

 * Allen, Christopher (2020, 29 January).
 Christopher Allen - Self-Sovereign Identity [#SSI #Opinion #Presentation, Dutch Blockchain Coalition & TNO].
   * Presentation retrieved from https://docs.google.com/presentation/u/1/d/1BbkBX-tUgifiS_VKcqCZYRTQAGF5pK-JEYQwmHYbMcI/edit
   * Video retrieved from https://www.youtube.com/watch?v=WlDSMRb_X-s.
-  > KEYQUOTE: How do we prevent these architectures, which are well intended and have these principles...how do we be sure that we can design them in ways that make it harder for them to be [misused/exploited].
+  > KEYQUOTE: How do we prevent these architectures, which are well intended and have these principles...how do we be sure that we can design them in ways that make it harder for them to be [misused or exploited].

 **I am co-chair of this World-Wide-Web Consortium (#W3C) community group, where a number of important credentials and identity specifications were nurtured to the point where they could be formalized into international standards.
 Most notably, the Verifiable Credentials specification is now a full standard, and the Decentralized Identity specification is well on its way.**